A decadent end-of-summer soup that features the season’s freshest corn, Mexican Street Corn Soup is the famous Elote street food in soup form.

 - For ultimate chunk: leave everything whole in the soup, without blending.

 - For a thick soup base, but still lots of texture: mash or blend the potatoes, but leave all of the corn whole.

-- Smooth soup with a little bit of texture: after the soup finishes cooking, scoop out a cup or two of the corn, and blend the rest of the soup with a stick blender.
+- Smooth soup with a little bit of texture: after the soup finishes cooking, scoop out a cup or two of corn kernels, and blend the rest of the soup with a stick blender.

 - Velvety smooth: blend the soup in batches in a high-speed blender.
-You might need to add a small amount of water to thin it out a bit.
+You might need to add a small amount of water to thin it out a bit as you go.